matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

-state in its DB for every event persisted in the DAG, in order to correctly calculate resolved state as of that event for authorising events and servicing /state queries etc.  Loading the power events up front lets us authorise new events (backfilled & new traffic) using partial state.
+state in its DB for every event persisted in the DAG, in order to correctly calculate resolved state as of that event for authorising events and servicing /state queries etc.  Loading the power events up front lets us authorise new events (backfilled & new traffic) using partial state - when you receive an event you do the lookup of the event to the list of event state keys you need to auth; and if any of those are missing you need to fetch them from the remote server by type & state_key via /state (and auth them too).

 However, once our server has fully synced the state of the room at the point of the join event, we must rollback the DAG and replay all the events we've accepted into the room DAG in order to correctly capture the full state in the room as of that event.
 This could theoretically result in some events now being rejected/soft-failed, so it's important that "uncommitted" events in the DAG (i.e. those which arrived since the join, but before state was fully synced) do not have side-effects on the rest of the server (e.g. generate push) until the room is fully synced.

 XXX: what's an example of an event being failed/rejected during replay which was previously accepted?
 If we could auth it correctly before, shouldn't it